-My Chase Plan allows you to make fixed monthly payments on purchases over $100.
-This should apply to all of your personal credit cards, but you cannot use it on small business accounts.
+Chase Pay Over Time allows you to make fixed monthly payments on purchases over $100.
+This should apply to all your personal Chase credit cards, but not to small business accounts.
+Meanwhile, Chase debit cards have a similar feature called Pay in 4 for purchases between $50 and $400.

 - Available on purchases of $100 or more.

-- This feature allows you to pay off purchases in fixed amounts over time.
+- This feature lets you pay off purchases in fixed amounts over time.

 - There is no interest charged, but you will pay a monthly fee.
 You will see this fee when setting up the payment plan.